All Products

 Note

-• Environment variables configured this way are permanent.
+1. Environment variables that are configured using this method are permanent.

-• Administrator privileges are required to modify system-wide environment variables.
+2. Administrative permissions are required to modify system environment variables.

-• Configuring an environment variable does not immediately affect open command windows, IDEs, or other running applications.
-You must restart these programs or open a new command prompt for the environment variable to take effect.
+3. After you configure an environment variable, it does not immediately take effect in open command windows, IDEs, or other running applications.
+You must restart these programs or open a new command prompt for the change to take effect.

-1. On the Windows desktop, press Win+Q, search for Edit the system environment variables, and click to open the System Properties window.
+1. On the Windows desktop, press Win+Q. In the search box, enter Edit the system environment variables and click the result to open the System Properties window.

 2. In the System Properties window, click Environment Variables.
 In the System variables section, click New.
-Enter ALIBABA_CLOUD_ACCESS_KEY_ID for the Variable name and your AccessKey ID for the Variable value.
-Repeat the process to set ALIBABA_CLOUD_ACCESS_KEY_SECRET.
+Enter ALIBABA_CLOUD_ACCESS_KEY_ID for Variable name and your AccessKey ID for Variable value.
+Repeat this step to set the ALIBABA_CLOUD_ACCESS_KEY_SECRET variable.

 image

-4. Open a CMD or PowerShell window and run the following commands to check if the environment variables are set correctly.
+4. Open a Command Prompt (CMD) or Windows PowerShell window and run the following commands to check whether the environment variables are configured.

 echo %ALIBABA_CLOUD_ACCESS_KEY_ID%